advanced-computer-lab-2023/Apollo-8-Pharmacy/README.md

 ## Testing with Postman
 Before testing the API using Postman, make sure **Postman Installed**.
 Download and install [Postman](https://www.postman.com/downloads/).

-Use these test cases to test your code using Postman:
+These are some of the test cases used to test the code using Postman:

 #### Add to Cart (POST)